stefan2200/Bud/README.md

 Options:
-  -h, --help            show this help message and exit -u URL                The URL to start with including an astrix (&ast;) for the
+  -h, --help            show this help message and exit -u URL                The URL to start with including an astrix (*) for the
                         inject point
   -n, --null-byte       Use a null-byte to bypass suffix -e ERROR_TEXT, --error=ERROR_TEXT